Thootjuh/shield/README.md

-This repository was adapted from https://github.com/Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/tree/master, which contains the code accompanying the paper "Safe Policy Improvement Approaches on Discrete Markov Decision Processes" by Philipp Scholl, Felix Dietrich, Clemens Otte, and Steffen Udluft published at ICAART 2022, the chapter "Safe Policy Improvement Approaches and Their Limitations" by Philipp Scholl, Felix Dietrich, Clemens Otte, and Steffen Udluft of the Springer book series "Lecture notes in Artificial Intelligence" and the master's thesis "Evaluation of Safe Policy Improvement with Soft Baseline Bootstrapping" by Philipp Scholl [1], which investigates safe reinforcement learning by building on the paper "Safe Policy Improvement with Soft Baseline Bootstrapping" by Nadjahi et al. [2] and their [code](https://github.com/RomainLaroche/SPIBB).
+This repository was adapted from https://github.com/Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/tree/master, which contains the code accompanying the paper "Safe Policy Improvement Approaches and Their Limitations" by Philipp Scholl, Felix Dietrich, Clemens Otte, and Steffen Udluft.

 ## Requirements
 The code is implemented in Python version 3.10 and requires the packages specified in ``requirements.txt``.
 Additionally [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html) and [Stormpy](https://github.com/moves-rwth/stormpy) are required.